fitzterra/PrecisionADC/README.md

     Vref = (Vin/ADC) * 1024

-In short this means that we can determine VCC by measuring the internal bandgap voltage with VCC as reference, and the nused the rearranged formula to figure out the actual VCC.
+In short this means that we can determine VCC by measuring the internal bandgap voltage with VCC as reference, and then use the rearranged formula to figure out the actual VCC.

-Unfortunately, the bandgap voltage is not 100% accurate, and can be anywhere between 1.0V and 1.2V for a given chip, so for more more accurate results, we need to know the exact bandgap voltage.
+Unfortunately, the bandgap voltage is not 100% accurate, and can be anywhere between 1.0V and 1.2V for a given chip, so for more accurate results, we need to know the exact bandgap voltage.
 See below.

-Overcomming bangap reference variations
+Overcomming bandgap reference variations
 ---------------------------------------
 The Atmel datasheets mentions that the bandgap reference voltage can be anywhere between 1.0V and 1.2V, with a typical value of 1.1V.
 That is a 200mV variation,